Alice’s Adventures in the Cousins’ War

 Fair set for England, and for war!

-Next Alice asks why Humpty Dumpty is alone, which is his situation in the play as well—he is in Coventry awaiting the arrival of Oxford, Somerset, Montague and Clarence, who never arrive.
-Then she asks him if he wouldn’t be safer on the ground than on the wall, again a reflection of the Shakespearean parlay:¹⁶
+Next, Alice asks why Humpty Dumpty is alone, which is his situation in the play as well—he is in Coventry awaiting the arrival of Oxford, Somerset, Montague, and Clarence, who never come.

 King Edward IV: Now, Warwick, wilt thou ope the city gates,